Isis

 Goddess of the Earth, Moon and birth.

-There are many stories relating to lsis, Osiris and Horus, their son, who formed a powerful trinity in Egyptian religion and art.
+There are many stories relating to lsis, Osiris, and Horus their son, who formed a powerful trinity in Egyptian religion and art.

 Isis is sometimes depicted with a cow’s head, though the cow was also strongly identified with another goddess, Hathor.
-More usually Isis is shown wearing a disc set between two cow horns or two feathers and often represented seated, holding the infant Horus.
+More usually Isis is shown wearing a disc set between cow horns or two feathers and often represented seated, holding the infant Horus.

 back to cover